 How To Enable NGINX Status Page

-NGINX web server offers ngx_http_stub_status_module module that allows you to easily monitor server health.
+When you run a website, it is important to regularly monitor the status of your web server.
+It helps us understand if our server is overloaded and how it is performing.
+NGINX is a popular web server that is free, scalable and enjoys a wide user base.
+It offers several modules such as ngx_http_stub_status_module module that allows you to easily monitor server health.
 NGINX status page displays many useful server KPI metrics such as no. of active client connections, accepted, handled & total requests.
 It also shows reading, writing, and waiting connections.
 We will look at how to enable NGINX status page for your NGINX server.

 How to Enable NGINX status page